primap-community/primap2/docs/development.rst

 Developing PRIMAP2 with Pycharm works best if you:

-1. Set the development virtual environmentas the python project interpreter in ``File | Settings | Project | Python interpreter`` by selecting ``venv/bin/python`` as the Python interpreter.
+1. Set the development virtual environment as the python project interpreter in ``File | Settings | Project | Python interpreter`` by selecting ``venv/bin/python`` as the Python interpreter.
    This ensures that you use the same python version and packages in Pycharm and e.g.